You know those times when you ask Grandma what she needs, and she says, “Oh, nothing, Honey.”

 Ask yourself why.

-That someone may really be harmless, but if Grandma doesn’t feel safe,
+That person she’s perturbed around may really be harmless, but if Grandma doesn’t feel safe,

 - Is his body language saying something he doesn’t realize?